Chuksremi15/pop-up-store/README.md

 ## About

-Pop-up-store extension used to collect payment for items/item.
-This approach can be applied for ticketing, niche item like art and lots more.
+Pop-up-store extension used to collect payment for items.
+This approach can be applied to ticketing, niche items like art, and more.
 The price verification of the item is done using a mapping of the item Id to the Item price in the contract.
-For a more complex use-case, setting up a Chainlink Node to collect price data off-chain is recommended.
-Eth price to verify if the correct value of eth is sent for an item is done using a chainlink price aggregator.
-The aggregator address shipped in the deploy script is for sepolia, be sure to check if you intend to ship to mainnet.
-The contract allows to add more payment token(stables).
-If you intend to add non-stables, writing a function similar to paywitheth in the contract will suffice.
+Setting up a Chainlink Node to collect price data off-chain is recommended for a more complex use case.
+Eth price is used to verify if the correct eth value is sent for an item using a chainlink price aggregator.
+The aggregator address shipped in the deploy script is for Sepolia, be sure to check if you intend to ship to Mainnet.
+The contract allows the addition of more payment tokens(stables).
+If you want to add non-stables, writing a function similar to paywitheth in the contract will suffice.

 ## Documentation